nexcess/nexcess-api-docs/Ssl-cert.md

 }
 ```

-Creating a Certificate is an out-of-bandwidth process.
+Creating a certificate is an out-of-bandwidth process.
 Therefore, these payloads do not contain the `ssl_cert_id`.
-The `service_id` can be used to query the  [Retrieve a Certificate by `service_id`](#retrieve-a-certificate-by-service_id) endpoint.
+The `service_id` can be used to query the  [Retrieve a certificate by `service_id`](#retrieve-a-certificate-by-service_id) endpoint.
 When the certificate is complete, the service will return a ssl-cert object as part of the payload.
 That will include the `ssl_cert_id` which can then be used on any of the `ssl-cert` endpoints.

 ## Delete